Medicaid expansion in Arizona

 Arizona accepted federal funding for Medicaid expansion under the leadership of former Governor, Jan Brewer, a Republican.
 Largely as a result of Medicaid expansion, the state’s uninsured rate dropped from 17.1 percent in 2013 to 10 percent in 2016.

 But there are hundreds of thousands of Arizona residents who are eligible for Medicaid but not yet enrolled.
-According to a 2016 Kaiser Family Foundation report, there were still 773,000 uninsured residents in Arizona at that point, and 42 percent of them are eligible for Medicaid.
+According to a 2016 Kaiser Family Foundation report, there were still 773,000 uninsured residents in Arizona at that point, and 42 percent of them were eligible for Medicaid.